misterfifi1/flaskApp/README.md

 # Python Flask App Docker file
 Based on Alpine, the docker file will:
-- Install the dependencies listed in the requiremnts file
+- Install the dependencies listed in the requirements file
 - Copy the source
 - Expose the port 5000
 - Start the app